EPEAT for Manufacturers

 Manufacturers who are interested in registering their products with EPEAT must have an officer of the company sign the Green Electronics Council EPEAT License and Participating Manufacturer Agreement (P26).
 This contract is required for the brand to begin registering products in EPEAT and have them identified as “EPEAT-Registered Products.”
 Manufacturers must also complete a Participating Manufacturer Information Form and pay the EPEAT Participating Manufacturer fees for the device categories in which they wish to register products.
 The manufacturer then engages one of the certification and testing organizations that make up EPEAT’s global network of Conformity Assurance Bodies (CABs) and pays the appropriate fee for that service.
 After becoming a Participating Manufacturer, the brand owner will receive credentials to access the Registry and may begin making product declarations.
-It is recommended that manufacturers read through the EPEAT Scheme documents P1 EPEAT Program Guidelines and P4 EPEAT Product Registration System.
+EPEAT Policy Manual for full details about the EPEAT Program.

 When staff are confident that the declaration is sound, the registration(s) will be sent to the Green Electronics Council for inclusion in the public EPEAT registry.
 If/when Manufacturers demonstrate their competence at making accurate declarations, they may be granted the ability to register products without prior review and approval.
 However, a new Desk Review is triggered each time a manufacturer claims a new criterion or registers a product in a new country, and Desk Review can be re-instituted at any time if warranted by nonconformance.

 CABs are responsible for ongoing verification of all products registered through their service.
 All Manufacturers must be prepared at any time to provide verification evidence supporting any criterion claimed in their product registrations in response to a request from CAB staff or contractors.